MEET THE TEAM!

 Animals have always been a part of Tye's life, and bovines are one of his favorites (that is baby Bob Crockett in the photo!).

-Together with his wife Ann (on our Board of Directors), Tye is looking forward to advancing the mission, vision and values of the Sanctuary.
+Together with his wife Ann (Administration and Store), Tye is looking forward to advancing the mission, vision and values of the Sanctuary.

 Liz Sykes